 What’s the difference between a Philly Cheesesteak and a Cheesesteak?

-Great question, I’m a Colorado girl via the west coast and while I’ve visited Philly, I have not eaten tons of Philly Cheesesteaks Sandwiches.
+Great question, I’m a Colorado girl via the west coast and while I’ve visited Philly, I have not eaten many of Philly Cheesesteak Sandwiches.
 I had to do a little digging and by digging I mean, surfing the internet.

 - Philly Cheesesteak | A long, crusty Italian roll cradles thinly sliced, sautéed ribeye steak, dripping with meat juices and messy, melted cheese.
 It’s heavy.
 It’s simple.
 And ooooh, boy, is it savory.
 Authentic Philly Cheesesteaks cheese of choice is Cheez Whiz, but American and Provolone are common substitutions.
 (Source)